Saturday and Sunday

 - Current Trends: The state of the mainstream music scene at the compositional level

-- The Influence of Hip Hop on the Top 10: Newly expanded segments that now include a Hip Hop focus such as form/structure/arrangement, dynamics, tempo, key, harmonic progressions, influence fusion (including the incorporation of Hip Hop characteristics into other genres), and hooks.
+- The Influence of Hip Hop in the Top 10: Newly expanded segments that now include a Hip Hop focus such as form/structure/arrangement, dynamics, tempo, key, harmonic progressions, influence fusion (including the incorporation of Hip Hop characteristics into other genres), and hooks

 - Structure: The most popular song forms, length, tempo and keys found in Top 10 hits; techniques for maximizing engagement and memorability

 - Energy & Dynamics: The three most effective first payoff impact accentuator techniques; “D” (departure) section variation techniques; methods for taking the listener on an exciting and engaging ride